DataDog/hiring-engineers/answers.md

 ##### How:

-I started off my altering my_metric value to be 600, so that it provides me a value in the required threshold.
-Created a Monitor whith 'Threshold Alert' as detection method.
+I created a Monitor whith 'Threshold Alert' as detection method.
 Metric was set to 'my_metric' from my vm 'jay-test-box'.
 It was a 'Simple Alert'.

 <img src="./images/md_image_1.png" width="750" title="Setting Thresholds in Monitor">